Contact Us

 slide 34-1

 This intelligence organization recognizes that quantum secure communications is the best long-term security solution.
 However, PQC can have an important role in the near-term for helping to secure communications.
 There are many important decisions to be made when it comes to how to scale your quantum network.
-Knowledge of the field and use of a quantum network simulator will be incredibly important for such decision-making.
+Knowledge of the field and use of a simulator to model your entanglement-based quantum network will be incredibly important for such decision-making.

-These examples show how real world entanglement-based secure networks are being implemented across a variety of organizations, each with different goals for their network.
-The recent influx of activity and investment in entanglement-based secure networks should be seen as no surprise: entanglement-based secure networks are the future of secure networks, offering remarkable innovative use cases in addition to robust network security.
+These examples show how real world entanglement-based quantum networks are being implemented across a variety of organizations, each with different goals for their network.
+The recent influx of activity and investment in entanglement-based quantum networks should be seen as no surprise: quantum networks are the future of secure networks, offering remarkable innovative use cases in addition to robust network security.
 Exploring entanglement-based secure network use cases can pay dividends for organizations and enterprises that make the investment before their competitors.
-For more details about the examples explored here, see the on-demand webinar Real World Quantum Network Deployments.
+For more details about the examples explored here, see our on-demand webinar.

 Daniel Winton